-Akkas & Associates Law Firm is a globally recognized Turkish labor employment law firm with a long record of excellence and professional leadership in Istanbul, Turkey.
-Our Turkish labor employment lawyers are prepared to represent employers in connection with virtually every aspect of the employment relationship.
-Our Turkish labor employment lawyers also represent our clients in both unionized and union-free, in administrative proceedings, in arbitration, and in litigation.
+Akkas & Associates Turkish employment lawyers represent employers in connection with virtually every aspect of the employment relationship.
+Our employment attorneys regularly represent both public and private-sector employers, both unionized and union-free, in administrative proceedings, arbitration, and in litigation before Turkish Employment Courts.

 Recently the Supreme Court of Appeals handed down some new rulings relating to employment law, particularly in regards to mobbing in the workplace.